 - Maintains equipment in accordance with organizational policies and procedures.

 - Responsible for workplace safety as outlined in the NS Occupational Health & Safety Act and organizational policies, procedures and guidelines.

 - Responsible for other duties assigned as appropriate to the function and responsibilities of the position.

 Applicants must meet the following requirements:

-- Grade 12 education or equivalent.
-(A High School transcript can only be accepted if it clearly states a graduation date or certifies that you were a graduate.)
+- Grade 12 education or equivalent - a copy must be included in your application.
+(A High School transcript can only be accepted if it clearly states a graduation date or certifies by stamp or signature that you are a graduate.)

 - Nova Scotia Class 5 Driver’s License (or equivalent from another province) with a safe and responsible driving record.

 - Candidates must complete security/background screening which includes a review of a criminal record check, a vulnerable sector check, a child abuse registry check and a driver's abstract.
 It also includes an integrity interview.*

 - Must be 18 years of age or older at the time of application.